boid-com/docs.boid.com/docs/stake.md

 ---
 id: stake
-title: Staking, unstaking and delegating Stake
+title: Staking, unstaking and delegating stake
 ---
 **All Contract Actions can be used on different portals and wallets.
 This is just an example on bloks.io**